bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 end
 ```

 These configuration values will get passed directly to the initializer.
 But what if the plugin requires you to set values on the main config instead (as many legacy Bridgetown plugins will)?
 No problem!
-While it's not strictly necessary, you can still use the init block and just reference the main config object from enclosing scope for a clear visual grouping:
+While it's not strictly necessary, you can still use the init block and reference the main config object from enclosing scope for a clear visual grouping:

 ```rb
 init :legacy_plugin do